tresoldi/dafsa/DESIGN.md

   no canonical way to distribute a weight along a path — deciding that is exactly what weight pushing does (milestone 9) — so construction does not invent one. `weight(seq)` is then the product of a chain of `one`s and the final weight, which is the weight that was inserted.
+Milestone 12 is **prepared, not performed**.
+The version is `2.0.0`, the classifiers say production, `CHANGELOG.md` is written, and the distributions build and pass metadata checks.
+What remains is not code and is not mine to do: tagging the release, minting the Zenodo version DOI from it, and closing the eight issues.
+Root causes and fixes for every one of them are recorded in §2.1 and the milestone notes here, so each can be closed with a pointer rather than a restatement.

+**networkx moved to an optional `graph` extra**, which §8 concluded it had earned.
+Nothing in milestones 0–7, 9 or 10 needs it; `match()` closed #8 without it, even though that issue suggested reaching for it; it is used by `to_networkx`, `write_gml` and `write_graphml` alone.
+Those three raise `ExportError` naming `pip install dafsa[graph]` when it is absent, and a test asserts that importing `dafsa` does not import networkx at all.
+The library now has **no required dependencies**.

 **The benchmark guard is a ratio, not a stopwatch.** A wall-clock threshold on shared CI hardware either trips on a loaded runner or is set so loose it catches nothing.
 What is asserted instead is that quadrupling the input does not multiply the work by more than ten: linear growth